Liverpool's star goes out - painful end against PSG in the Champions League

 Because coach Slot gambles with the tactic and goalkeeper Donnarumma shines, FC Liverpool fails in the round of 16 in penalty shooting on Paris Saint-Germain.
 It is a particularly bitter defeat for strikers Salah.

-Mohamed Salah’s tears will probably be remembered as well as the duel between his Liverpool FC and Paris Saint-Germain, from which many football fans wanted it to never be kicked off.
-After the 1: 4 defeat in the penalty shootout, in which only the Egyptian itself was the first shooter Liverpools to overcome the outstanding PSG goalkeeper Gianluigi Donnarumma, Salah alone went to the stadium outcome.
+The tears of Mohamed Salah will probably be remembered as well as the duel between his Liverpool and Paris Saint-Germain FC, from which many football fans would have liked to never be kicked off.
+After the 1: 4 defeat in the penalty shootout, in which only Salah was the first shooter Liverpools to overcome the outstanding Parisian goalkeeper Gianluigi Donnarumma, he ran alone to the stadium exit.
 Some colleagues tried to cheer him up, but the striker could not be comforted by anyone.
-Because Salah probably felt that in the stadium on the Anfield Road, more had just been lost than a round of 16 of the Champions League – for his club, for his team and for himself.
+Because Salah probably felt that more in the Stadium on the Angard Road had just been lost than a round of 16 in the Champions League – both for his club as well as for his team and himself.

 #Liverpools #star #painful #PSG #Champions #League